 If your wisdom tooth is impacted and causing you pain, extraction may be the best course of action.

-In some cases, the wisdom teeth can increase the risk of dental issues because they can be difficult to reach.
-If you are unable to clean your teeth thoroughly, or the tooth is pushing against the neighboring molar, there is a risk of plaque forming and collecting, which elevates the risk of decay, gum disease and dental infections.
+In some cases, wisdom teeth can increase the risk of dental issues because they can be challenging to reach.
+A tooth may be impacted but partially erupt above the gum line.
+Plaque may build up if you cannot reach under the gum with your toothbrush to clean the entire tooth top.
+Plaque can also build up if the tooth pushes against the neighboring molar.
+The pushing elevates the risk of decay, gum disease, and dental infections.

-If you have concerns about your wisdom teeth or you’d like to schedule an appointment with Birmingham Dental simply give us a call and one of our friendly team members will be happy to help and answer any questions or concerns that you may have..
+Call us if you’d like to schedule an appointment with Birmingham Dental.
+One of our friendly team members will be happy to help answer any questions or concerns you may have.